 Ticketing is fairly easy, just call the box office at 877-647-REDS.
 We had no problem getting seats for the wheelchair and two companions.
-Ticket prices start at $5 and go up well north of $200, not including the suites.
+Ticket prices start at $6 and go up to over $300, not including the suites, due to dynamic pricing.

 There is not a lot of good public transit to the game.
 There is a local shuttle, $1.50, that cruises around the stadium area every 20 minutes or so and connects with Covington/Newport across the river in Kentucky.
 It is easy to walk across the bridge from Kentucky and the downtown location makes it convenient to hotels there.

 Many lodging choices are available.
 The most lively area is across the river in Kentucky where many hotels, restaurants, bars, and attractions are available.

 Food choices are minimal here.
 Hot dogs, burgers, pizza, popcorn, and nachos are the staples.
 Very few alternative choices are here.
 The beer selection on tap is vast and inexpensive.